-Abstract-We consider a power network with an independent system operator (ISO), and geographically distributed aggregators who have energy storage and purchase energy from the ISO to serve its customers.
-All the entities in the system are foresighted: each aggregator minimizes its own long-term payments for energy purchase and operational costs of energy storage by deciding how much energy to buy from the ISO, and the ISO minimizes the long-term total cost of the network (i.e. energy generation costs and aggregators' costs) by dispatching energy generation among the generators.
-The decision making of the foresighted entities is complicated because 1) the information required to make optimal decisions is decentralized among the entities, and 2) the coupling (through the prices) among the aggregators is complicated.
-We propose a design framework in which the ISO provides each aggregator with a conjectured future price, and each aggregator distributively minimizes its own longterm cost based on its conjectured price as well as its local information.
-The proposed framework can achieve the social optimum despite the decentralized information and complex coupling among the entities.
-Simulation results demonstrate significant reduction in the total cost by the proposed foresighted demand side management (DSM), compared to the optimal myopic DSM (up to 60% reduction), and the foresighted DSM based on the Lyapunov optimization framework (up to 30% reduction).
+Abstract-We study a power system with one independent system operator (ISO) who procures energy from energy generators, and decentralized aggregators who purchase energy from the ISO to serve their customers.
+With the penetration of renewable energy generation, the aggregators are adopting energy storage to deal with the high volatility in supply and prices.
+In the presence of energy storage, it is beneficial for all the entities (i.e. the ISO and aggregators) to make foresighted decisions (i.e. energy procurement decisions by the ISO and energy purchase decisions by the aggregators) to minimize their long-term costs.
+However, the optimal foresighted decision making is complicated mainly because the information required to make optimal decisions is decentralized among the entities.
+We propose a design framework in which the ISO provides each aggregator with a conjectured future price, and each aggregator distributively minimizes its own long-term cost based on its conjectured price as well as its local information.
+The proposed framework can achieve the social optimum despite the decentralized information among the entities.
+Simulation results demonstrate significant reduction in the total cost by the proposed foresighted energy purchase and procurement (EPP), compared to the optimal myopic EPP (up to 60% reduction), and the foresighted EPP based on the Lyapunov optimization framework (up to 30% reduction).